-What Is The Greatest Common Factor: Explained For Elementary Teachers, Parents And Kids
+What Is The Greatest Common Factor: A Guide For Elementary School

 In this article, we will be answering the question “what is the greatest common factor” and providing you with all of the information you need to help your students understand this area of math.
 We’ve also got some questions based around the greatest common factor (GCF) that your students can complete.

 Test your students' knowledge on factors and multiples with this free resource!

 A factor is a number that fits exactly into another number.
 For example, 5 is a factor of 10; 7 is a factor of 28.
 One way of helping children remember factors is to think of factories – factories make things, and factors make up numbers.